In my latest interview for Creative I was asked to describe the process behind this picture

 As for the process:

-Our set is in the bath-tube covered with black fabric and filled with water.
-The lighting is a beauty dish a meter above water and a bit higher them model’s head.
-Model goes up and down in the water while I photograph as much as possible to capture the right combination of waves, bubbles and relaxed facial expression.
+Our set is in the bathtub covered with black fabric and filled with water.
+The lighting is a beauty dish a meter above water and a bit higher than the model’s head.
+The model goes up and down in the water while I photograph as much as possible to capture the right combination of waves, bubbles, and relaxed facial expression.
 Some details that make it a bit more challenging are:

-— model doesn’t hear me when her ears are underwater.
+— the model doesn’t hear me when her ears are underwater.

 — you can expect to make 10–12 divings or turnings before the makeup will become unsaleable in photoshop (given the makeup is waterproof).

-— it’s extremely hard for the model to open her eyes under water or after diving (after diving the makeup gets into eyes)
+— it’s extremely hard for the model to open her eyes underwater or after diving (after diving the makeup gets into her eyes)

 — When the model is under the water, the picture becomes a mess of bubbles and waves distorting all the proportions of her face, so one needs to wait a bit before making a shot.